OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.3.5>

-The third kind of extensibility is @final.
+The third kind of extensibility is final.
-Annotating a type with @final means that it will not be compatible with (assignable to/from) a type that's structurally different.
+Annotating a type with ``@final`` means that it will not be compatible with (assignable to/from) a type that's structurally different.
-The @final annotation can be used to define types for pre-XTypes compatibility or in situations where the overhead of @mutable or @appendable is unacceptable.
+The ``@final`` annotation can be used to define types for pre-XTypes compatibility or in situations where the overhead of mutable or appendable is unacceptable.

 .. _xtypes--try-construct: